Ambrodu/SneakySpy/README.md

 Once running, if the software detects mouse movement, a 15 seconds timer will start.
 You will have 15 seconds to disable the software before it send the notification and lock the screen.

-To exit the software, double click on the tray icon.
+To exit the software, double click on the tray icon (doesn't work if the app is running).
 One clic will open the pass window.
-I might change this since that mean you only have to double clic on the tray icon to exit the software.

 **Only work on Windows!**